-- Records showing costs of processing, distributing, transporting, storing, and handling food (if these costs are in addition to the cost on the purchase invoice) - Credits if they are not shown on invoices - o Canceled checks or other forms of receipts for payments - o Inventory records (including records of major inventory adjustments) - Records of insurance claims and collections - Mileage logs to support transportation costs - Payroll records (such as payroll ledgers, IRS Form W-2, IRS Form 941, and cancelled payroll checks, time distribution reports) - Records of all income to the Program - Records of donations to the Program, such as food, services, supplies or labor - Bank statements - General ledgers - Copies of audits - Records of dates and amounts of food service payment to each of a sponsor's sites - Procurement records, including the basis for the cost or price and the reason for selecting a particular - o Method - Contract type - Contractor - Daily meal production records that include the food items and amounts of food prepared. - Daily records of - The names and number of children in attendance (H1535/H1535-AT) - The number of meals, by type, served to children (including names) - The number of meals served as second meals, if any - Documentation sufficient to justify the service of second meals (if claimed for reimbursement) - The number of meals, by type, served to adults (Program Meals) working in the food service (H1535/H1535-AT) - The number of non-Program meals, by type, served to adults (H1535/H1535-AT) - Copies of medical statements with prescribed substitutions for children with disabilities or who require special diets - Copies of CACFP claims and receipts for payment from TDA - Rosters for children residing in emergency shelters with their parents or guardians (including the arrival and withdrawal dates, the child's name and age)
+- Procurement records, including the basis for the cost or price and the reason for selecting a particular - Method - Contract type - Contractor - Field trip documentation, if applicable - Daily meal production records that include the food items and amounts of food prepared. - Daily records of - o The names and number of children in attendance (H1535) - o The number of meals, by type, served to enrolled children (including names) - o The number of meals served as second meals, if any - Documentation sufficient to justify the service of second meals (if claimed for reimbursement) - o The number of meals, by type, served to adults working in the food service (H1535). - The number of non-Program meals, by type, served to adults and/or children (H1535). - Copies of medical statements with prescribed substitutions for children with disabilities or who require special diets - Copies of CACFP claims and receipts for payment from TDA - Rosters for children residing in emergency shelters with their parents or guardians (including the arrival and withdrawal dates, the child's name and age) - Child/Participant eligibility documentation - o CACFP Meal Benefit Income Eligibility Form (Child Care) - o Early Head Start letter - Head Start letter - o Even Start Literacy Program letter